-- 56. There are a range of situations in Asia in which minority groups have been arbitrarily denied or deprived of their nationality, typically because they are viewed as not belonging to the mainstream of society on account of their minority status or because their ancestors migrated to the territory relatively recently.
-As in other regions, these situations often result from legislation which was designed to exclude specific populations by, for example, imposing evidentiary requirements for acquisition or confirmation of citizenship which are impossible to meet.
-These situations are sometimes compounded by discrimination against women in regard to acquisition, change and retention of nationality and conferral of nationality on their children.
-In recognition of the negative impact of statelessness, a number of States have recently taken measures to grant or confirm nationality of minority populations. - 57.
+E7 Deputs the feet that the lind soull's site it is 57.
 Despite the fact that the Urdu-speaking minority in Bangladesh, the Biharis, qualify for citizenship under the Constitution and nationality legislation, it is reported that an estimated 300,000 Biharis were, until recently, still being denied citizenship mainly on the basis of accusations of disloyalty and political support for Pakistan.
 For more than 30 years, this minority community has reportedly not only been denied citizenship, but also segregated from the rest of the population and has faced severe discrimination regarding opportunities to obtain a decent living standard, access to education and employment.
-In a favourable development, the Government recommended in September 2007 that citizenship be granted to most of the Bihari community habitually residing in Bangladesh. - 60.
-In Nepal, ingrained discriminatory sentiments mainly against Madhesis, Dalit and Janjatis have been blamed for the denial or deprivation of citizenship and undocumented status of such groups.
-However, the Government recently granted citizenship to about 2.4 million previously stateless persons, including approximately 1.2 million Madhesis from the Terai region.
+In a favourable development, the Government recommended in September 2007 that citizenship be granted to most of the Bihari community habitually residing in Bangladesh.
+60. In Nepal, ingrained discriminatory sentiments mainly against Madhesis, Dalit and Janjatis have been blamed for the denial or deprivation of citizenship and undocumented status of such groups.
+However, the Government recently granted citizenship to about 2.4 million Madhesis from the Terai region.
 This was made possible by the introduction of a new citizenship law in 2006, followed by a government initiative in early 2007 to create mobile teams which visited the country's 75 districts, including the remotest of regions, to issue citizenship certificates.
-Efforts are still needed to ensure that those who did not benefit from the latter process may take advantage of opportunities for late registration. - 61.
-In Sri Lanka, despite having lived there for generations, "estate" or "plantation" Tamils were historically denied the right to Sri Lankan nationality because of their status as plantation workers and the country's stringent citizenship laws.
+Efforts are still needed to ensure that those who did not benefit from the latter process may take advantage of opportunities for late registration.
+61. In Sri Lanka, despite having lived there for generations, "estate" or "plantation" Tamils were historically denied the right to Sri Lankan nationality because of their status as plantation workers and the country's stringent citizenship laws.
 Following community efforts, in 2003, legal developments led to the immediate conferral of citizenship to this minority group.
-Mobile clinics and information campaigns supported by UNHCR and the direct involvement of the minority concerned were critical to success.
-Follow-up is however necessary, as reports indicate that the process of obtaining the necessary documentation has slowed down in recent years; a problem which may be associated with the ongoing conflict in the country.

-This report of 3 March 2008 is an addendum of the annual report of the Independent Expert on Minorities Issues.
-It refers to two joint letters of allegation sent to the Government of India and Nepal together with other Special Rapporteurs.
+Mobile clinics and information campaigns supported by UNHCR and the direct involvement of the minority concerned were critical to success. the process of obtaining the necessary documentation has slowed down in recent years; a problem which may be associated Summony of same with the ongoing conflict in the country.
+Summary of cases transmitted to Governments This report of 3 March 2008 is an addendum of the annual report and replies received of the Independent Expert on Minorities Issues.
+It refers to two joint letters of allegation sent to the Government of India and A/HRC/7/23/Add.1 Nepal together with other Special Rapporteurs.
+(7 th HRC session, March 2008) INDIA , Letter of allegation